huggingface/blog/moe.md

 Between 2010-2015, two different research areas contributed to later MoE advancement:

 - **Experts as components**: In the traditional MoE setup, the whole system comprises a gating network and multiple experts.
-MoEs as the whole model has been explored at SVMs, Gaussian Processes, etc. The work by [Eigen, Ranzato, and Ilya](https://arxiv.org/abs/1312.4314) explored MoEs as components of deeper networks.
-This allows having MoEs as layers in a multilayer network.
-This allows the model to be both large and efficient simultaneously.
+MoEs as the whole model have been explored in SVMs, Gaussian Processes, and other methods.
+The work by [Eigen, Ranzato, and Ilya](https://arxiv.org/abs/1312.4314) explored MoEs as components of deeper networks.
+This allows having MoEs as layers in a multilayer network, making it possible for the model to be both large and efficient simultaneously.
 - **Conditional Computation**: Traditional networks process all input data through every layer.
-In this period, Bengio researched approaches to dynamically activate or deactivate components based on the input token.
+In this period, Yoshua Bengio researched approaches to dynamically activate or deactivate components based on the input token.

-These work led to exploring a mixture of experts in the context of NLP.
+These works led to exploring a mixture of experts in the context of NLP.
 Concretely, [Shazeer et al.](https://arxiv.org/abs/1701.06538) (2017, with “et al.” including Geoffrey Hinton and Jeff Dean, [Google’s Chuck Norris](https://www.informatika.bg/jeffdean)) scaled this idea to a 137B LSTM (the de-facto NLP architecture back then, created by Schmidhuber) by introducing sparsity, allowing to keep very fast inference even at high scale.
 This work focused on translation but faced many challenges, such as high communication costs and training instabilities.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/00_switch_transformer.png" alt="MoE layer in LSTM">